git-town/git-town/README.md

 ## Configuration

 Git Town is configured on a per-repository basis.
-Upon first use in a given repository, Git Town will ask the user for all required configuration information.
-Use the [`git town`](/documentation/git-town.md) command to view and update your configuration at any time.
+Upon first use in a repository, Git Town will ask for all required configuration information.
+Use the [git town](/documentation/git-town.md) command to view or update your configuration at any time.

 ## Documentation